How to Remove a Load Bearing Wall

 IMG_8807

-Installing a doubled-up ~10-ft LVL beam usually takes at least two workers, but if you prefer working solo (like me) then there’s a trick for that too.
-Simply nail up the first 2×4 post support at one end and then heft each LVL piece into place one at a time.
-Just shave a 1/4″ or so notch off the corner of the beam that’ll be resting on the 2×4 support while you lift up the other end — that’ll ensure the beam doesn’t get pinched by the ceiling header while rotating into place.
-Then just support the other end with a tight dry-fit 2×4 while squaring everything up, add the additional 2x4s to make firm sound posts, and screw it all together.
+Installing a doubled-up LVL beam usually takes at least two workers.
+But if you prefer working solo (like me) then here’s a trick.
+Simply nail up the first 2×4 post support at one end and heft each LVL piece into place one at a time.
+If you shave a 1/4″ or so notch off the corner of the beam that’ll be resting on the 2×4 support while you lift up the other end then that’ll ensure the beam doesn’t get pinched by the ceiling header while you rotate it into place.
+Then you can just support the other end with a tight dry-fit 2×4 while squaring everything up.

-Then just repeat the process for the second LVL beam and screw all the beam pieces together as a final step.
-Viola — a solo process that even Bob Villa would be proud of:
+Then you can just repeat the process for the second LVL beam and screw all the beam pieces together along with permanent 2×4 supports as a final step.
+Viola!
+A solo process that even Bob Villa would be proud of:

 IMG_8814